up-n-atom/wsceepdump/README.md

-# WonderSwan Color/Swan Crystal EEPROM dumper
+# Just Enough WonderSwan Color/Swan Crystal EEPROM dumper

 _USE WITH CAUTION!
 Always test on a handheld of lesser importance to confirm its operation_